Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 - Note: There should be no CORS configuration; The Lambda CORS will take care of it, I faced several issues with this.

- - Optionally set API Gateway Logs group creation: I created a log group explicitly for the API gateway to debug the presigned URL process.
-Follow the instructions below to create one:.
+ - **Optionally set API Gateway Logs group creation**: I created a log group explicitly for the API gateway to debug the presigned URL process.
+Follow the instructions below to create one:
   - Open the AWS Management Console.
   - Navigate to the CloudWatch service.
   - In the left navigation pane, choose "Logs".
   - Click on "Create log group".
   - Provide a unique name for the log group I intergrated my already create log which is CruddurApiGatewayLambdaAuthorizer and click on "Create".
   - Navigate to the API Gateway service and click on the gateway you just created
   - In the left navigation pane, choose "Logs/Tracing".
   - Under "Access logging" section, click on "Edit".
   - Choose the previously created CloudWatch Logs and paste the `ARN`
   - Configure the log format and the log level.
   - Click on "Save" to create the API Gateway Logs Group.

 View your Cloudwatch logs => Log groups and start troubleshooting.